 - Affirmations.
 After the energy healing session, I told my body over and over again to let go and release.
 I also repeated over and over again, “I am healed.
 I am healthy.”

 - Homeopathy.
-Both Sabina and Sepia are good for completing a miscarriage.
+Both Sabina and Sepia are helpful for naturally completing a miscarriage.
 I did Sepia because not only does it help expel the tissue, it helps expel the grief.
 My homeopathic doctor warned me that it would make me want to curl up in a ball and cry, a lot, and not to be alarmed.
 I sort of brushed him off and then later that day, I went to a yoga class.
-Showing up late to said yoga class late, the only spot left was smack dab in the middle of room, next to the instructor.
+Showing up late to said yoga class late, the only spot left was smack dab in the middle of the room, next to the instructor.
 Just my luck!
-And sure enough, it only took one sun salutation and there I was, the crazy person, silently sobbing in child’s pose for the rest of class.
+And sure enough, it only took one sun salutation and there I was, the crazy person, silently sobbing in child’s pose for the rest of the class.
 Super embarrassing.
 So if you take Sepia, stay home!

 - Herbs.
 Black and Blue Cohosh.
 I had these on hand and was going to do this at the last moment.
 These herbs are so disgusting, that I really did not want to have to drink it.
 Luckily I didn’t have to.
 These are the same herbs you can help to induce a full term pregnancy.
 They are like a natural version of the hospital given Pitocin.
 Also, a friend just told me, that Black and Blue Cohosh can be found homeopathically, and they are called Caulphyllum and Cimicifuga.
+Incidentally, herbs can be a great friend for natural birth control as well as enhancing fertility.

 It’s been over a week now since my “deadline” and I stopped bleeding on that day.
 I have had no more pain or blood, which I am very, very happy about.
 I can finally start to move on emotionally now that the physical process is done.

-I so hope that this helps anyone going through a miscarriage and looking for information about natural miscarriage (since there is not very much online about it) and how to help complete it on your own.
+I do hope that this helps anyone going through a miscarriage and looking for information about natural miscarriage (since there is not very much online about it) and how to help complete it on your own.

 If you would like to read more about my natural miscarriage story, click here.